Near-optimal Delta-convex Estimation of Lipschitz Functions: Experiments

 The results are summarized in \cref{fig:results}.
 Across all problems, DCF (and MMA) using the symmetric sets ($\textrm{DCF}_\somenorm^\Delta$) achieved lower and more stable MSEs than their other variants with less expressive function representations.

 These symmetrized DCF variants performed at least as well as the other theoretically justified methods ($k$-NN and NW) on all problems, except for the \texttt{cpusmall} dataset with STD scaling.
-In that case, \cref{fig:prbKs} shows that AFPC stopped earlier, producing only half as many cells as in the MM case, which led DCF to underfit under the stronger regularizer $\theta_2 = R_{\setX_n}^2/n$.
+In that case, \cref{fig:prbKs} shows that AFPC stopped earlier, producing only half as many cells as in the MM case, which led DCF to underfit using the stronger regularizer $\theta_2 = R_{\setX_n}^2/n$.
 The tree-based methods (RF and XGB) performed quite well on these datasets, and DCF nearly matched their performance in many cases, unlike $k$-NN and NW.
-Since the initial estimator $\textrm{i-DCF}_+^\Delta$ is forced to fit a continuous function only over the center points in \eqref{eq:erm} and \eqref{eq:erm-symm}, its performance was relatively poor, making the refinement step strongly recommended.
+Since the initial estimator $\textrm{i-DCF}_+^\Delta$ is forced to fit a continuous function only over the center points in \eqref{eq:erm} and \eqref{eq:erm-symm}, it performed worse than the OLS baseline on these sample sizes, making the refinement step strongly recommended.

-The training times of the estimators are shown in the left panel of \cref{fig:dcf-stats} for the \texttt{pumadyn} dataset,\footnote{We used an Intel Core i5-2400S CPU with 4 cores at 2.50 GHz and ran two experiments in parallel.} which represents the least favorable case for DCF due to the large AFPC-computed partition size $K$ (see \cref{fig:prbKs}).
+The training times of the estimators are shown in the left panel of \cref{fig:dcf-stats} for the \texttt{pumadyn-8nm} dataset,\footnote{We used an Intel Core i5-2400S CPU with 4 cores at 2.50 GHz and ran two experiments in parallel.} which represents the least favorable case for DCF due to the large AFPC-computed partition size $K$ (see \cref{fig:prbKs}).
 On this dataset, the training time of the most expensive DCF variants ($\textrm{DCF}_\infty^\Delta$ and $\textrm{DCF}_+^\Delta$) is close to the training time of the NW algorithms (around 5 minutes for $n = 4096$).
 The refinement step in training MMA estimators takes significantly longer, as they use $d$ times more parameters than the corresponding DCF variants.
 On the \texttt{cpusmall} dataset with MM scaling, where AFPC yields relatively few cells compared to the upper bound, DCF trains faster than NW (under 2 minutes for DCF, versus about 6 minutes for NW).

-The center panel of \cref{fig:dcf-stats} shows that the inference time of DCF on the \texttt{pumadyn} dataset is quite fast.
-The right panel explains why:~a large portion of DCF's original parameters remain unused and are pruned in the final step of constructing the estimator, as described in \eqref{eq:dcf-estimator} and \eqref{eq:dcf-estimator-symm}, respectively.
+The center panel of \cref{fig:dcf-stats} shows that the inference time of DCF on the \texttt{pumadyn-8nm} dataset is quite fast.
+The right panel explains why:~a large portion of DCF's original parameters remain unused and are pruned in the final step of constructing the estimator, as described in \eqref{eq:dcf-estimator} and \eqref{eq:dcf-estimator-symm}.

 Although \cref{thm:near-minimax-rate} holds for all $\theta_2 \in \big[0,\max\{1,R_{\setX_n}^2\}(d/n)\big]$, as defined in \eqref{eq:dcf-params}, \cref{fig:results-small} shows that the practical performance of DCF is sensitive to this parameter.